astroML/astroML/doc/user_guide/datasets.rst

 ~~~~~~~~~~~~~~~~~~
 RR Lyrae light curve templates can be useful when analyzing time-series data.
 The function :func:`fetch_rrlyrae_templates` fetches the templates used in
 [1]_.
-The following is a figure from the textbook that reconstructs one of
+The following is a figure from the :ref:`textbook <textbook>`
-these templates using a Fourier series:
+that reconstructs one of these templates using a Fourier series:

 .. image:: ../book_figures/images/chapter10/fig_rrlyrae_reconstruct_1.png
    :target: ../book_figures/chapter10/fig_rrlyrae_reconstruct.html